 You can check your credit usage on the account Overview page (open the account menu and click on the settings icon).
 You can also view credit usage via the Credit usage page (also in settings) and via Build Insights.

-Sample apps are not connected to your repositories.
+Demo apps are not connected to your repositories.
 Certain features are unavailable, such as triggering a build with a new PR, or passing the build status to your Git provider.

-Deleting sample apps
+Deleting demo apps

 On the App settings page, scroll down to the Danger Zone and click the Delete app button, enter the app name, and click Delete app.